How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 • Airflow and placement

-• Use a cooling pad with good fan placement.
+• Use a cooling pad with well-placed fans to direct cool air into intake vents.

 • Fan curves and profiles

-• Use vendor utilities to set aggressive fan curves during VR.
+• Use vendor utilities (Alienware Command Center, MSI Dragon Center, Lenovo Vantage) to set aggressive fan curves during VR.

 • Preventative care

 Avoid placing the laptop on soft surfaces.
 Heat builds under cushions and causes thermal throttling.
-Learning how to optimize a gaming laptop for VR includes regular thermal maintenance.
+Learning how to optimize a gaming laptop for VR includes regular thermal maintenance and simple airflow fixes.

 Connectivity and peripheral choices